Mac gaming: Linux gaming and free software games

-In more recent years, Mac gaming has become more intertwined with gaming on another UNIX-like platform: Linux gaming.
-This trend began when Linux began to gain Mac-style porting houses, the first of which was Loki Software and later Linux Game Publishing.
-Linux porters born from this new industry have also been commonly hired as Mac porters, often releasing games for both systems.
-This includes game porters like Ryan C. Gordon who brought Unreal Tournament 2003 and 2004 to Linux and Mac; companies like Hyperion Entertainment, who primarily supports AmigaOS as well as Mac and Linux; or RuneSoft, a German publisher that has done ports for Linux Game Publishing.
-Recently Mac-focused porter Aspyr has also started releasing titles for Linux, starting with Civilization V. Feral Interactive has also released XCOM: Enemy Unknown and Middle-earth: Shadow of Mordor for Linux.
+Since the mid-2000s Mac gaming became more intertwined with that of another Unix-like platform: Linux gaming.
+This trend began when Linux gained Mac-style porting houses, the first of which was Loki Software and later Linux Game Publishing.
+Linux porters born from this new industry were also commonly hired as Mac porters, often releasing games for both systems.
+This includes game porters like Ryan C. Gordon, who brought Unreal Tournament 2003 and 2004 to Linux and Mac, and companies like Hyperion Entertainment, who primarily supported AmigaOS as well as Mac and Linux, or RuneSoft, a German publisher that has done ports for Linux Game Publishing.

+Mac-focused porter Aspyr also started releasing titles for Linux following the release of Steam for that system in 2012, starting with Civilization V. Feral Interactive also released XCOM: Enemy Unknown and Middle-earth: Shadow of Mordor for Linux.
+Virtual Programming, Team17, and Devolver Digital have published for the two systems.

-Indie game development has also been conducive to intertwining, with developers like Wolfire Games (Lugaru, Overgrowth), Frictional Games (Penumbra, Amnesia), 2D Boy (World of Goo), Sillysoft Games (Lux), and Basilisk Games (Eschalon) supporting both platforms with native versions. id Software was also a pioneer in both Mac and Linux gaming, with ports of their games once done by Timothee Besset.
-Illwinter Game Design is also notable for supporting both platforms.
+Indie game development and digital distribution have also been conducive to intertwining, starting with developers like Wolfire Games (Lugaru, Overgrowth), Frictional Games (Penumbra, Amnesia), 2D Boy (World of Goo), Sillysoft Games (Lux), Kot-in-Action Creative Artel (Steel Storm), Gaslamp Games (Dungeons of Dredmor), Double Fine (Psychonauts, Brütal Legend), Klei Entertainment (Shank, Mark of the Ninja), and Basilisk Games (Eschalon) supplying multiple native versions. id Software was also a pioneer in both Mac and Linux gaming, with ports of their games once done by Timothee Besset.
+Illwinter Game Design and Introversion Software are also notable for supporting these platforms, as did the initial Humble Indie Bundles.
+Multi-platform games are now often found on Steam, GOG.com and itch.io.

 Open source video games have also proved modestly popular on the Mac.
-Although, due to the free software nature of the system, development of free software titles mostly begins on Linux; afterwards, major games are typically ported to Mac and Microsoft Windows.
+Due to the free software nature of the system, development of such titles mostly begins on Linux; afterwards, major games are typically ported to Mac and Microsoft Windows thanks to using cross-platform libraries like SDL.
 Mac has less mainstream games than Windows and as a result, free games have had more of an impact on the platform.
-Notable free games popular on the Mac include The Battle for Wesnoth, OpenArena, BZFlag, LinCity, and more.
+Notable free games popular on the Mac include The Battle for Wesnoth, Nexuiz, OpenArena, X-Moto, GLtron, 0 A.D., various games featuring Tux, and more.
+Most source ports and game engine recreations also support the Mac.
+The Mac Source Ports website strives to ensure support for macOS for various game ports.